jos6654/gh-contribution-api/README.md

 `token = 'your_token'`

-Instructions for creating a personal access token can be found [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
+Instructions for creating a personal access token can be found [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+When creating the token, no scope selections are necessary.

 ## Usage